Shotgun Shells for Target Practice: The Best of 2024

 Why We Chose It

 If you’re looking for target slugs, our top choice is Hornady’s American Gunner Reduced Recoil 12 GA Slugs.
-These slugs perform incredibly well and are a great option to have on hand for those 3Gun stages where you know you have slug-designated targets to hit.
+These slugs perform incredibly well and are a great option to have on hand for those 3-Gun stages where you know you have slug-designated targets to hit.

-Velocity is still pretty solid at 1300fps (more like ~1380 in my chrono testing with a 24” barrel), and it cycled well in our semi-automatic test guns, including an older and notoriously cantankerous Remington 1100.
+Velocity is still pretty solid at 1300 fps (more like ~1380 in my chrono testing with a 24” barrel), and it cycled well in our semi-automatic test guns, including an older and notoriously cantankerous Remington 1100.

 They are a bit expensive even by 12 gauge slug standards, and there are certainly some more budget-friendly options out there, but for spotting hits and other situations where you really need to see your point of impact (or hit a quick follow-up shot), then the reduced recoil is definitely worth it.

 You’re not likely to need a huge number of these if you are target shooting anyway, so for limited competition stages or what have you, then the extra expense isn’t a big deal.
-And you have the added benefit of not beating the hell out of your shoulder if you’re shooting a match or some other high-volume event.
+And you have the added benefit of not beating the heck out of your shoulder if you’re shooting a match or some other high-volume event.

 Honorable Mention